Soluto/nagios-plugins/azure-blob-storage/README.md

 #Description
-This plugin verify that there are blobs that was modified in the last *X* days
+Check that a given container contains files that were updated in the last X days

 # Prerequisites
 You  should have Node.js > 7.8 installed.